How to Make Smart Decisions Without Getting Lucky

 - Margaret Thatcher deciding to get behind a “poll tax” that led to her ouster by her own party

 - Juergen Schrempp, the CEO of Daimler-Benz, deciding to merge with Chrysler despite massive internal opposition and a general history of big M&A deals working very poorly

 - Jim Cramer looking at Bear Stearns in 2007 and calling it a “BUY”

 - …and a hundred thousand more…

 These were catastrophic decisions made by people who were, in some sense, professional decision-makers.
-They had impeccable credentials and judgment, and yet they made poor decisions due to poor judgment or too-limited mental representations of the world.
+They had impeccable credentials and judgment, and yet they made poor decisions due to poor judgment, a too-limited mental representations of the world, or just plain stupidity.

 Let’s take a look at five of the biggest ones: